ARM-software/acle/main/acle.md

 `__attribute__((target_version("name")))` and
 `__attribute__((target_clones("name",...)))`.

-* These attributes can't be mixed with each other.
+* These attributes can be mixed with each other.
 * The `default` version means the version of the function that would be generated without these attributes.
 * `name` is the dependent features from the tables below.
-  * If a feature depends on an other feature as defined by the Architecture Reference Manual then no need to explicitly state in the attribute[^fmv-note-names].
+  * If a feature depends on another feature as defined by the Architecture Reference Manual then no need to explicitly state in the attribute[^fmv-note-names].
 * The dependent features could be joined by the `+` sign.
 * None of these attributes will enable the corresponding ACLE feature(s)